 Sheena Iyengar, S.T.
 Lee Professor of Business, Columbia Business School

-Join colleagues, peers, companies and technology providers in New Orleans to:
+Join colleagues, peers, companies and technology providers to:

 Experience how data and analytics can improve outcomes

 Meet and network with like-minded peers who are focused on technology

 Learn how to define, govern, and describe data for your organization

 Demo the latest technology solutions

 What past attendees had to say about the DRIVE/Experience

 "It’s nice to have this kind of focused environment at DRIVE/ where it isn’t about broader fundraising concepts, but instead geared toward analytics and analysis, which is my career path.
 To be around people who are passionate about this topic is great."